NATIONAL CORVETTE MUSEUM

 More information can be found at corvettemuseum.org/museum-statement-on-covid-19/, or check out this quick video announcement!

 Not only is the Corvette America's favorite sports car, but it's also the longest-running model car in the nation's history!
 And no other automotive museum in the world is dedicated to a single model car.
-So it's no wonder that enthusiasts and visitors alike are entranced by the 115,000 square foot National Corvette Museum located just off I-65 in Bowling Green, Kentucky!
+So it's no wonder that enthusiasts and visitors alike are entranced by the 115,000 square foot National Corvette Museum located just off I-65 in Bowling Green, Kentucky, the Home of Corvette!

-This top rated Kentucky attraction celebrated its 25th Anniversary in 2019 and features over 70 Corvettes, mostly on loan by private donors, that are showcased in periodic settings including mint classics, prototypes, rare finds and racing champs.
-Families will enjoy the KidZone with hands-on activities for children (temporarily unavailable due to Covid-19 guidelines), and the exhibit hall features rotating exhibits not always focused on the Corvette.
+Recently named the "Best Attraction for Car Lovers" in the 2020 USA Today 10Best Readers' Choice awards, this top rated Kentucky museum features over 70 Corvettes, mostly on loan by private donors, that are showcased in periodic settings including mint classics, prototypes, rare finds and racing champs.
+Families will enjoy the recently reopened KidZone with hands-on activities for children, and the exhibit hall features rotating exhibits not always focused on the Corvette.
 Big kids love making their friends jealous when sharing photos of themselves in the "sitter" Corvette available in the lobby.

 Most visitors complete the self-guided tour of the museum in an hour or so, and while guided tours have been temporarily suspended, private tours are available for groups of less than 10.
-The Corvette Cafe offers sandwiches, salads, and snacks if the crew gets hungry.
 If you're really serious about learning the history of Corvette, download the free audio tour online or via the Museum app.
 Recently certified as a Sensory Inclusive venue, sensory bags can be obtained at the admissions counter.

 Open the full listing below for more details and links to the Museum's website and social media channels.
-Be sure to check out the brand new Wendy's Twinkle at the Track drive-through lights display coming post-Thanksgiving weekend 2019 to the NCM Motorsports Park just across the street!
+Be sure to check out the Wendy's Twinkle at the Track drive-through lights display returning post-Thanksgiving weekend 2021 to the NCM Motorsports Park just across the street!